adasegroup/sequence_clusterers/README.md

 8. examples on how to run each method.
 9. reproduce the experiment section of COHORTNEY with your new library on all six methods.
 10. pip package

+More detailed information about the project may be found in the recent report(s).